CARTAvis/carta-protobuf/docs/data_cube_navigation.rst

 Channel navigation
 ~~~~~~~~~~~~~~~~~~

-When changing channels via a :carta:`SET_IMAGE_CHANNELS` message, the frontend includes an initial list of required tiles.
+When changing channels via a :carta:ref:`SET_IMAGE_CHANNELS` message, the frontend includes an initial list of required tiles.
 These tiles are then delivered individually by the backend.
 Unlike the case when zooming and panning, the frontend will wait for all required tiles to be delivered before displaying an image when switching channels.
-When receiving a :carta:`SET_IMAGE_CHANNELS` message, the backend will also send the new channel histogram via the :carta:`REGION_HISTOGRAM_DATA` stream.
+When receiving a :carta:ref:`SET_IMAGE_CHANNELS` message, the backend will also send the new channel histogram via the :carta:ref:`REGION_HISTOGRAM_DATA` stream.

 In general, one image view command will correspond to a subsequent image data stream message.
 However, changing the image channel will result in a subsequent image data stream message, as well as any relevant updated statistics, histograms or profile data.